 Laminating is a process of gluing things together.
-When wood is laminated, the process typically refers to plastics or other materials laminated to plywood, solid wood or composites.
-Wood-laminate terminology often refers to flooring but the process of laminating also includes veneer laminating and laminating solid wood together to make furniture.
+When laminating wood, the process typically refers to plastics or other materials laminated to plywood, solid wood or composites.
+Wood-laminate terminology often refers to flooring, but the process of laminating also includes veneer laminating and laminating solid wood together to make furniture.

 Laminated composites, plywood and veneered wood are all laminated wood products.
 The difference is how they're made.
 They all have a core with a coating or layer on both sides.
 The difference in laminated wood products typically is the core of the material.

 Plywood is laminated wood.
-The core is made with multiply layers of real wood glued together to give it strength.
-Even though not typically referred to as laminate, plywood is nothing but laminated wood.
+The core is made with multiple layers of real wood glued together to give it strength.
+Even though it's not typically referred to as laminated wood, plywood is nothing but laminated wood.
 The durability of plywood resides with its overlapping grain patterns.
 Each consecutive layer is placed perpendicular to the preceding layer.

-Laminate flooring is a simulated wood product, which is one reason "laminated wood" has become part of builders vocabulary.
-Laminate flooring consists of a photographic layer, or "picture," of wood similar to countertop laminate bonded onto wood composites, which usually is particleboard.
+Laminate flooring is a simulated wood product and consists of a photographic layer, or "picture," of wood.
+It's bonded onto wood composites, usually particleboard.
 The laminate is topped off with a durable clear layer and a moisture-barrier backing underneath.